Thanks to enterprising principals, students in a few California communities will have no trouble answering the question: What did you do this summer?

 Katherine Carter, principal for the past eight years of Manzanita SEED, an English/Spanish immersion elementary school in the Oakland Unified School District, turned to parents to help support a summer program at her school.
 Members of the all-volunteer School Site Council created a grant-writing committee to help fund school programs, including a half-day Spanish immersion summer school this year.

 After district headquarters turned down a grant application, Carter’s parent committee discovered that the school might be eligible for an award from New Leaders, a program that trains principals that Carter had participated in.
-They repurposed the proposal and won the Roberts Award for School Innovation and a check for $25,000.
-Without the parents’ input, Carter doubts the proposal would have been successful.
+They repurposed the proposal and won the Roberts Award for School Innovation and a

 “They packaged it up and put it in the right format,” Carter said.
 “As a principal, you are so busy that you often don’t have the time to prioritize writing a grant.”